sayanee/archives/_posts/2011-09-19-8-pulse-of-technopreneurship-with-ridzuan-ashim.md

 ---
 layout: post
-title: ! '#8 Pulse of Technopreneurship with Ridzuan Ashim'
+title: ! '#8 Pulse of Technopreneurship with Ridzuan'
 categories:
 - Learning
 ---